-- Alerts proactively notify you when conditions are found in your monitoring data.
+Alerts proactively notify you when conditions are found in your monitoring data.
 You can then address issues before system users notice them.
-You can alert on things like metric values, log search queries, activity log events, platform health, and website availability.
+You can alert on metric values, log search queries, activity log events, platform health, and website availability.

-- Another example might be an app with a memory leak.
+Another example is an application with a memory leak.
 When the memory usage gets to a certain point, a playbook can recycle the process.